-- Apec: a national generalist job board, users can access the salary simulator to generate information on their salary.
+- Apec: as a national generalist job board (designed for executives), users can access the salary simulator to generate information on their salary.
 It is rather specific and there are a number of fields to fill out.
 There is also a section on the labour market and salaries in the “job observation” section.
-You can even download a 150 page PDF file on executive salaries in France in 2017 (if you want to become an expert in French executive position salaries, for example).
+You can even download a 150 page PDF file on executive salaries in France in 2017 (if you want to become an expert in French executive salaries, for example).

 - RegionsJob: one of the biggest job boards in the country and part of a much bigger network on job boards (HelloWork), RegionsJob has an interesting section on salary and payslips in France in their blog.